‘Pluribus’ Episode 6: The Tricky Balance of Koumba

 And I was, I was wondering why it was pinging so much for me.
 And so then I just started like googling videos on rack shots and movies and stuff like that.

-It's used a lot in Casino Royale, and it's especially used in a certain shot where Bond realizes there's something wrong with his martini and it's incredible.
+Yeah, it's used a lot in Casino Royale, and it's especially used in a certain shot where Bond realizes there's something wrong with his martini and it's incredible rack shots over to the martini glass from Daniel Craig's face.

-Or what a fun connection inside of this very like Bondy sort of
+So I'm hoping that's why that's there or what a fun connection inside of this very like Bondy sort of

 homage.
-But champagne flute, Casino Royale, shout out.
+But champagne flute, casino royale, shout out.

 Anything else?
-I mean, money shot, I was just like, Empty Vegas, but like it seems that's more like a tech
+I mean, money shot, I was just like empty Vegas, but like it seems that's more like a tech

 solve, but still that seems very difficult to me.
 Oh, and I will say, kind of both ultimately.

-Like with the process you described, like that is quite practical and just kind of repetition until you can get the exact moment you need.
+Like the process you described, like that is quite practical and just kind of repetition until you can get the exact moment you need.
 Yeah.

 The Westgate,